callmelazarus/leetcode-codewars-journey/README.md

 ## Nov

 **Today I worked on:**
 **Reflection:**
 **Lesson:**

 ---

+## Nov 28, 2022 - Tuesday

+**Today I worked on:**
+1. Maximum Depth of Binary Tree

+**Reflection:**
+- Would not have figured out on my own, the need to keep track of the counter of the depth of the tree using the +1

+**Lesson:**

-## Nov
+## Nov 27, 2022 - Monday

 **Today I worked on:**

 1. merge two sorted list in JS

 **Reflection:**

 - I was focusing on doing work that makes and impact.
 Even if I'm going slowly, I am doing better than my old self.
 For this reason, I am happy with the 1.5 hours I spent on merge two sorted list.
 It did help though, that I had seen this problem before... but even still, I consider this a win.

 **Lesson:**

 - dummy nodes are typically created in SLL in order to allow you to keep track of the head of your solution SLL

 ## Nov 26, 2022 - Saturday

 **Today I worked on:**
 linked list cycle

 **Reflection:**

 - This was actually a bit more fun.
 Did this at the end of the day.
   To solve this problem, we used 2 pointers again, that advance at different rates.
 Genius.
 - It isn't the amount of time I spend, it is the impact I make in the time I have

 **Lesson:**
 is not vs !=
 `==` is an equality check
 `is` is a idendity check, to see if the objects are exactly the same.
 You would use the `is` check with `None`.
 In Markdown, if you want to keep your bullets and index in check, make sure you create a new line after a bulleted object